lvgl/lvgl/docs/details/widgets/textarea.rst

    buffer passed must be survive long enough for the call to `lv_timer_handler()` that is driving the event to return (after which the Text Area's label will have copied the text).
-So it should not be a local buffer (created on the stack) where its contents an be destroyed before that happens.
+So it should not be a local buffer (created on the stack) where its contents will be destroyed before that happens.
 Passing ``""`` means "do not insert anything".
 -  :cpp:enumerator:`LV_EVENT_VALUE_CHANGED` Sent when the content of the Text Area has changed.